Rajesh295-dev/react_real_estate/readme.md

 - Enabled users to save their favorite properties for future reference.
 - Integrated this feature with MongoDB for persistence.

-### User Authentication:

-- Built a JWT-based authentication system with secure cookie management.
-- Allowed users to register, log in, and maintain sessions.

 ### Optimized Performance:

 - Implemented lazy loading for images and code splitting using React’s Suspense and React.lazy.